Data annotation for supervised vs. unsupervised learning: what are the differences?

 Application examples

-Supervised learning is commonly used for classification, regression and object detection tasks.
+supervised learning is commonly used in classification classificationregression and object object detection.
 Unsupervised learning is used for segmentation, dimension reduction, anomaly detection and clustering.

 Complexity of annotations